PAIR-code/lit/documentation/user_guide.md

 primary selection is highlighted in a darker blue in the *Data Table* module and its ID is displayed in the selection toolbar.

-A selection of datapoints can be saved as a "slice" through the selection toolbar.
+A selection of datapoints can be saved as a "slice" through the *Slice Editor*.
 Saving a selection as a slice allows for easy navigation back to that selection in the future.
 It also allows for comparison of metrics across subsets of datapoints, as described in the *[Metrics Module](#metrics-table)* section.

 ## Toolbars

 There are three toolbars in the LIT tool.
-A top bar that includes the tool name and a settings button, the selection toolbar below that, and a status bar at the bottom of the page.
+The top bar includes the tool name, selected model(s) and dataset, and a settings button.
+Below that is the main toolbar with the menus and controls for navigation and selection control.
+At the bottom of the page is a status bar.

 ### Global Settings